lisongxu/CSCE156-Project-OOP/readme.md

 * the `TextArtPost` class
 * the `Main` class, which is the class to run the application

-You are free to define and write more methods and/or classes to handle account login, handle account registration, create new posts, and list current posts.
+You are free to define and write more methods and/or classes to handle account login, handle account registration, create new posts, and list posts.

 ### 3.2 Class Requirements

 * The `Account` Class

-    * The `Account` class must have 3 or more private data fields: `private String userName`, `private String password`, and `private String phoneNumber` and the corresponding public getter methods.
+    * The `Account` class must have 3 or more private data fields: `private String userName`, `private String password`, and `private String phoneNumber`.
+Note that passwords are stored in plain text for learning purposes only in this project.
     * The `Account` class implements the corresponding public getter methods.
+    * The `Account` class overrides the `getFormattedContent()` method defined in interface `ContentFormatter` to display the current user in the appropriate format.

 * The `TextPost` and `TextArtPost` Classes